harshintech/nextjs-playground/06_rendering_type/01_csr-vs-ssr.md

 Next.js (SSR): JavaScript generates HTML on the server and delivers it to the browser.

-<span style="color:red">In short:</span> Next.js uses server-side rendering where JavaScript executes on the server to generate HTML for each request, improving performance and SEO.
+***In short:*** Next.js uses server-side rendering where JavaScript executes on the server to generate HTML for each request, improving performance and SEO.